kamiljano/benice/README.md

 # TODO

 - automatically validate the text, when some was already present before you started typing
-- fix the icon position... right now it can be in a very random place
 - text validation should not be a boolean, but rather a probability percentage that this is offensive.
 Right now this is too sensitive.